Cyber Forensics

 File Type: It can be classified in the form of File extension or MIME type.

-It provides information on file extensions that are commonly used by the OS whereas MIME types are used by the browser to decide what data to represent.
+It provides information on commonly used file extensions by the OS, while the browser uses MIME types to decide what data to represent.
 It also displays deleted files.

-Note: These file types can be categorized depending on Extension, Documents, Executables.
+Note: You can categorize these file types depending on Extension, Documents, Executables.

 By Extension

-In the category Filetypes by extension and you can see that this has been sub-divided into file types like images, video, audio, archives, databases, etc.
+In the category Filetypes by extension, you can see that they sub-divided this into file types like images, video, audio, archives, databases, etc.

 Let us click on images and explore the images that have been recovered.